 About 1 in 10 Americans has toenail fungus.
 Toenail fungus usually responds to conservative treatment, but if you have diabetes, it may increase your risk of infection or more serious issues.
 At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team provide minimally invasive treatments for toenail fungus.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+TTo make an appointment, call our office or request an appointment online today.

 Toenail fungus occurs when onychomycosis––a type of fungus––infiltrates your nail tissue.
 At first, the fungus appears as a small white dot, but as it spreads, your nails change color, thicken, and crumble.